DamonOehlman/getit/README.md

 });
 ```

-Specifying the `cwd` option has no effect on remote requests, but there might be other options added in time to tweak the [request](https://github.com/mikeal/request) behaviour.
+Specifying the `cwd` option has no effect on remote requests, but there might be other options added in time to tweak the [request](https://github.com/mikeal/request) behaviour eventually.
+The general principle is you should be able to use `getit` to get the content of both local and remote resources without having to dramatically change the way you use the library.

 ## Custom URL Schemes